ESIPFed/data-help-desk/docs/planning/people_needed.md

 ## Data help desk organizing committee

-**Form Organizing Committee:** 5-10 key individuals committed to success of event
+-   Form an organizing committee with 5-10 key individuals committed to the success of the event.

-**Convene Organizing Committee:** to agree on general plan for the event
+-   Convene an organizing committee to agree on a general plan for the event.

-Dedication of a core group of organizers, who meet regularly for planning and advertising purposes, is essential.
+    It's essential to have a deticated core group of organizers who meet regularly for planning and advertising purposes.

-If the meeting the Data Help Desk is associated with has a certain domain focus, it is best to engage a group of organizers who are experts in that area.
+-   If the meeting the Data Help Desk is associated with has a certain domain focus, it is best to engage a group of organizers who are experts in that area.

 ## Contacts with associated sponsors & conference hosts